 Keeping Your Last Name

 To really simplify your monogram, see how it looks with just single initials.
 Use your first initial, followed by an ampersand, with your partner's first initial at the end.
-Or, choose to just do a single initial monogram, using your shared last name’s first initial.
+For a more modern visual, you can use a plus sign or other design element in lieu of the ampersand.
+Or, choose to just do a single initial monogram, using the first initial of your shared last name.

 With hand-lettering, personal symbols, meaningful color schemes, and illustrations, customized monograms up the ante from mere initial order to full-fledged coats of arms and emblematic family crests that reflect the very essence of your shared or individual identity.
 "We lean heavily on symbolism from nature, and avoid painting things that might become dated or look cartoonish," explains Menocal.
 "For example, if a couple loves to ski, I would capture the silhouette of mountains in their emblem, rather than, say, a pair of skis, which may not age well, as technology and fashion changes."